waynedsz/sandwich_shop/worksheet2.md

     It is a good time to commit your changes.
     In VS Code, go to the Source Control panel from **View > Source Control**.
-    You can also use the Command Palette **Ctrl + Shift + P** or **⌘ + Shift + P** on macOS and enter "Source Control" which will open the Source Control panel.
+    You can also use the Command Palette (**Ctrl + Shift + P** or **⌘ + Shift + P** on macOS) and enter "Source Control", which will open the Source Control panel.

     You should see `main.dart` listed under changes.
-    In the "Message" box, above the "Commit" button, type a descriptive commit message, something like `Setup the Project`.
+In the "Message" box, above the "Commit" button, type a descriptive commit message, something like `Set Up the Project`.

     Click the Commit button to commit the changes.
     After committing, click the "Sync Changes" button to upload your commit to GitHub.

-    Note that you could also do all of this using integrated terminal within VS Code.
+    Note that you could also do all of this using the integrated terminal within VS Code.
     You can open the terminal with **Ctrl + \`** on Windows or **⌘ + \`** on macOS and run the following commands:

     ```bash
     git add lib/main.dart
-    git commit -m "Setup the Project"
+    git commit -m "Set Up the Project"
     git push
     ```